Mbed-TLS/mbedtls-docs/kb/how-to/using-loose-modules-without-the-full-library.md

 The documentation of `MBEDTLS_ENTROPY_C` states that it requires either `MBEDTLS_SHA512_C` or `MBEDTLS_SHA256_C`.
 The CTR\_DRBG module requires `MBEDTLS_AES_C`.
 The HMAC\_DRBG module requires `MBEDTLS_MD_C`, which in turn requires at least one hash module.

 You decide to use HMAC\_DRBG, and use SHA-512 as the hash function both for entropy and for the DRBG.
-As a conseqence, you write the following configuration file:
+As a consequence, you write the following configuration file:

 ```c
 #define MBEDTLS_ENTROPY_C